 JupyterLab can delegate the task of spawning kernels to another component.
-During the BCM installation it is Jupyter Enterprise Gateway (JEG) that takes on this role, performing a complete lifecycle management of the kernel.
+In the cluster manager installation it is Jupyter Enterprise Gateway (JEG) that takes on this role, performing a complete lifecycle management of the kernel.
 That is: start, status monitoring, and termination.